-We equip most of our frontline officers with Body Worn Video (BWV).
-Police officers and PCSOs have access to a supply of over 500 cameras to wear in their daily patrols and duties.
+All our frontline police officers and PCSOs are equipped with Body Worn Video cameras (BWV) and wear them in their daily patrols and duties.

 How will you know you are being recorded?

 Officers wear the cameras overtly on the outside of their uniform.
 Under normal circumstances, a flashing red light indicates recording.
 Wherever possible, the officer should inform you that they are recording.

 What happens to the footage recorded on BWV devices?

 We store BWV footage securely using software specifically designed for police use.
 This is in line with guidance from the Home Office as well as legislation including the:

 - Data Protection Act 1998